epolisensky/VLITE/vdp/docs/source/basic_usage.rst

     --add_catalog         adds any new sky survey catalogs to a table in the database "skycat" schema

+``-v, --verbosity`` turns on or off printing of log messages to the console.
+If specified, the argument needs to be followed by either 0 to turn off printing or 1 to turn it on.
+The default is 1, so messages will be printed to the console without having to explicitly include ``-v 1`` as an argument.

 ``--ignore_prompt`` overrides the prompt to confirm overwriting or creating a new database.
-This is needed when redirecting all terminal output to a log file, as is recommended when batch processing (see :ref:`batch_proc`).
+This may be desired when batch processing (see :ref:`batch_proc`) and suppressing console print statements with ``-v 0``.

 ``--remove_catalog_matches`` will prompt the user to input the name(s) of all radio catalogs whose matching results are to be